 - Food Orders – Baked Potato Bar, “Souper Bowl Sundays” (Eat in, or you can take pre-orders and deliver locally)

-- Food Making Kits – Pizza kits, Cupcake or Cookie Decorating (Make yourself or team with a bakery or pizzeria.
+- Food Making Kits – Pizza kits, Cupcakes, or Cookie Decorating (Make yourself or team with a bakery or pizzeria.
 Provide dough, sauce, cheese, or cupcake, icing, and decorating gels.)

 - VALENTINES DAY Signs – charge for planting a sign or multiple lawn signs

-- Pumpkin Sales – purchase from a local vendor or direct from a farm and resell
+- Pumpkin Sales – Purchase from a local vendor or directly from a farm and resell

 - Summer Flower and Vegetable Flats